+977 01 4516813 / 4512647 info@crystalmountaintreks.com

 EVEREST BASE CAMP TREK (FAST-PACED)

 Khumbu is the home of Mount Everest (8,850m) – better known as Sagarmatha among Nepalis and Chomolongma among the Sherpas.
 Ama Dablam, Lhotse, Everest, Cho-Oyu, Pumori, Tarboche and Cholatse dominate the skyline on this trek.
-The goal is to reach the Everest Base Camp from where hundreds of climbers attempt to summit the world’s highest mountain.
+The goal on this trek is to reach the Everest Base Camp from where hundreds of climbers attempt to summit the world’s highest mountain.

 THE TREK